 Threonine dehydrogenase and threonine aldolase play essential roles in glycine-dependent pathway of threonine metabolism.
 TDH, in particular, serves as a pivotal enzyme in this process.
 It catalyses the conversion of threonine into 2-amino-3-oxybutyrate, which is a transient intermediate.
 This intermediate is subsequently decomposed into glycine and acetyl-CoA, facilitated by the enzyme 2-amino-3-oxobutyrate CoA ligase (GCAT).
 Following this, acetyl-CoA is involved in the tricarboxylic acid (TCA) cycle, where it participates in power generation.
 Furthermore, threonine aldolase is responsible for metabolizing threonine into glycine and acetaldehyde (Dong et al., 2016).
 It's important to emphasize that the route of threonine metabolism can vary based on the physiological state.
 In toddlers, threonine is solely broken down by serine/threonine dehydratase (STDH) (Shiio et al., 1990), however, apart from the STDH pathway (glycine-independent), in adults approximately 7–10% of total threonine undergoes catabolism through the TDH pathway.
 The variance is attributed to greater glycine demands in juveniles in comparison to grown-ups (Hermann et al., 2003).
 Metabolic pathway of threonine is given in Fig.1.

-Figure.1: Depicting Metabolic Pathway of Threonine Threonine Metabolism Characteristics:
+Figure.1: Depicting the Metabolic Pathway of Threonine.

+Threonine Metabolism Characteristics:

 Threonine metabolism plays a crucial role in nutrient digestion, absorption, and intestinal function.
 Studies indicate that dietary threonine enhances the activity of digestive enzymes such as trypsin and amylase, facilitating protein and carbohydrate digestion, which improves feed utilization and growth performance such as in juvenile grass carp (Ctenopharyngodon idella).
 (Dong et al., 2021).
 Additionally, threonine is essential for mucin production in the intestine, maintaining gut barrier integrity and reducing susceptibility to pathogenic infections (Jiang et al., 2020).